 Looking Deeper into Caravan Electric Brake Problems

-- The last magnet in a wiring loom has the most significant voltage loss in an unbalanced system.
+- In an unbalanced system, the last magnet in a wiring loom has the most significant voltage loss.

 - The voltage loss occurs at the end of the line.
 The best short term remedy is to double the size of the wire from one side to the other.
 Alternatively, you could run an additional supply to the last magnet.

 - This is tricky because the hot drum is the second last magnet in the wiring setup.

 - The hot drum is trying to brake the load from the whole axle.
 Its job is to brake half of the capacity.

-- The long term solution is a balanced writing system that has cabling of significant size to cater to voltage drops at all magnets.
+- The long term solution is a balanced writing system with cabling of significant size to cater to voltage drops at all magnets.

 How to test

-Measure voltages at each of the magnets by manually engaging the brake system at the brake controller.
+Measure voltages at each magnets by manually engaging the brake system at the brake controller.

-Activating the breakaway kit eliminates voltage losses from the in-car brake controller and does not give an accurate representation of total voltage losses.
+Activating the breakaway kit eliminates voltage losses from the in-car brake controller and does not accurately represent total voltage losses.

 Where the voltage varies significantly between magnets, upgrade the size of the cable.